thin-edge/thin-edge.io/GOVERNANCE.md

 ## Repository maintenance

-To assure a consistent level of quality and appearance, the project has some rules for maintainers to follow:
+To assure a consistent level of quality and appearance, the project has some rules for contributors to follow:

 - **Clear commits**
-  Having clear, concise and well-written commit messages for all changes is not only a indicator for the seriousness of the project, but also a way to ensure sustainable development via repeatability of the sources of the project.
+  Having clear, concise and well-written commit messages for all changes is not only a indicator for the seriousness of the project, but also a way to ensure sustainable development via replicability of the sources of the project.

   Because of this, we try to ensure the highest possible quality for each individual commit message.